 - The government frames these fee hikes as part of tightening immigration policies designed to reduce system costs for UK taxpayers, indicating a broader strategic shift in immigration enforcement and cost recovery.
 Employers should stay updated as further policy adjustments and potential fee changes, such as the upcoming Immigration Skills Charge increase in December 2025, continue to evolve.

-Starting April 9, 2025, immigration-related fees in the UK have increased across multiple categories.
-These changes come after increases to Skilled Worker salary thresholds in January.
-They’ll impact employers hiring foreign workers under the Skilled Worker route, as well as those applying for sponsor licenses, Certificates of Sponsorship (CoS), and temporary work visas.
+Starting April 9, 2025, immigration-related fees in the UK increased significantly across multiple categories.
+These changes followed earlier rises to Skilled Worker salary thresholds in January 2025 and remain in effect in 2026.
+They impact employers hiring foreign workers under the Skilled Worker route, as well as those applying for sponsor licences, Certificates of Sponsorship (CoS), and temporary work visas.

-These updates are part of a broader tightening in immigration policy.
-The government has framed these changes as part of an effort to reduce the cost of the immigration system for UK taxpayers.
-If your company is relocating or sponsoring international talent in the UK, these fee updates may affect your hiring budgets and timelines.
+These updates are part of a broader tightening in immigration policy, including efforts to reduce net migration and shift more costs away from UK taxpayers.
+Additional related increases (e.g., to the Immigration Skills Charge) took effect in December 2025.
+If your company is relocating or sponsoring international talent in the UK, these fee updates—and ongoing policy reforms—may affect your 2026 hiring budgets, timelines, and compliance planning.

-Here’s a breakdown of the most relevant fee increases for UK employers hiring international professionals:
+Here’s a breakdown of the key fees for UK employers hiring international professionals (unchanged since April 2025 increases):

 Find the complete list of immigration and nationality fees on GOV.UK.

-- Budget wisely: Review and update your mobility budget to reflect the new costs across application routes.
+- Budget wisely: Review and update your mobility budget to reflect current visa fees, the increased ISC, healthcare surcharge (£1,035/year), and any priority service needs.

-- Plan ahead: Submitting complete, accurate applications the first time avoids delays and repeat fees.
+- Plan ahead: Submit complete, accurate applications the first time to avoid delays, refusals, or repeat fees.
+Stay informed on ongoing reforms like settlement changes.

 - Work with a partner: With experts like Jobbatical, you can stay ahead of policy changes while keeping your hiring process fast, compliant, and cost-effective.